Canon T6 vs Nikon D300S

 Studio photographers will appreciate that the Nikon D300S (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T6 and the D300S have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the D300S have been discontinued, but can regularly be found used on ebay.
 The D300S was replaced by the Nikon D500, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6 and D300S can be found, respectively, in the Canon T6 Manual (free pdf) or the online Nikon D300S Manual.

 So how do things add up?
 Is the Canon T6 better than the Nikon D300S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.